natcap/invest.users-guide/source/roadmap.rst

 Outputs
 """""""
-+ Catch partitioned by sector (e.g. commercial and recreational)-area-specific if data exist.
++ Catch (area-specific if data exist) partitioned by sector (e.g. commercial and recreational).
 + Value of commercial catch

 Future features
 ^^^^^^^^^^^^^^^
-Future versions of InVEST will also facilitate the use of more complex food-web models (e.g., Ecopath with Ecosim and Atlantis).
-The InVEST interface will wrap around these more complex models so that parameters can be compared to outputs from other service models such as aquaculture, wave energy, and coastal protection.
+Future versions of InVEST will facilitate the use of more complex food-web models (e.g., Ecopath with Ecosim and Atlantis).
+The InVEST interface will communicate these more complex models outside of InVEST so that parameters can be compared to outputs from other InVEST models such as aquaculture, wave energy, and coastal protection.

 Recreational fishing sub-model